 - Since,Operating Income = $10,000,000 – 5,200,000

 Step 3 – Prepare all the non operating Heads

 The below table shows the calculation of Net Income

 Net Income = Income from Operations+ Total of Non-Operating and Other Head

 - Net Income = $5,300,000

 - A Multi-Step Income Statement is basically helpful in analyzing the overall performance of a business.
 The creditors and investors are able to evaluate how efficiently an organization is working and performing.

 - One can easily judge how a company is performing its important functions indifferent from the other activities done by the company.

 - Like for a multi-step income statement example, the main function of a retailer is to sell his merchandise and the creditors and the Investors are keen to know that how well and conveniently that retailer is able to sell his merchandise without any dilution in the numbers together with the other profits and the losses from the non-merchandise related sales.
 Now in order to check them, all expenditures and incomes cannot be clubbed together but are to be listed separately into some proper heads which are meaningful and easy to understand.
 For this purpose, a Multi-Step Income Statement is a solution.

-Multistep income statement format is any day better than single step statement as it provides proper detailing.
+Multistep income statement format is any day better than a single-step statement as it provides proper detailing.
 But, if it is not prepared correctly then, it can be misleading.
 The management of the company might shift the expenses from cost of goods sold and into the operations to improve their margins artificially.
 Basically, it is very significant to view the comparative financial statements over the time, so that one can see and judge the trends and then possibly catch the misleading placement of the expenditures.